 Be wary of keeping your shotgun in its slip for long periods of time.
 Its best to take it out and keep it in your secured cabinet to keep it secure and give it some air.

 Look after your Chokes

-The screw-in chokes for a shotgun are very common and it is extremely important that you maintain them properly.
+The screw-in chokes for a shotgun are very common and it is extremely important that you maintain them properly and keep them in their choke tubes when you can.
 If you leave them in place for long periods of time without cleaning them then you may find it hard extracting them!
-So be sure to to take them out regularly with the choke key, remove all the old lubricant, dry them and then lubricate before refitting.
+So be sure to to take them out regularly with the choke key, remove all the old lubricant, dry them and then lightly grease before refitting.